 People can’t find the right keywords

 This could be tricky when you are reading your book.
-Often the easiest way to find keywords is by looking at the words printed in bold, italic or the underlined ones.
+Often the easiest way to find keywords is by looking at the words printed in bold, italic, or underlined.
 When you have a book from the library, you may be in luck.
 Perhaps a previous reader underlined important concepts and words for you.
 This way you can use them.

 Another thing you can do is stop reading after each paragraph.
 Pause a few seconds and summarize in one or two words what you just read.
 You can have a look at the paragraph of course… This is no exam time.

-The words you find can be placed in the map immediately, or you write them on a piece of paper or in your book.
+The words you find can be placed on the map immediately, or you write them on a piece of paper or in your book.